thonghp/ogani-jsp/README.md

 ## Technologies used in the project

 - JSP/Servlet
-- Hibernate
+- JDBC
 - MySQL
-- Junit 5
+- Junit 4

 ## Database